Top 8 Benefits and Most Common Applications of Automation in Healthcare

 When engaging in healthcare workflow analysis and implementation, one must speak about rule-based expert systems.
 These are so-called “if-then” rules used within self-learning algorithms.
 Rule-based expert systems facilitate decision-making.

-In healthcare, technology automates how practitioners come to evidence-based conclusions about diagnosing and treating various conditions.
+In healthcare, automation technology automates how practitioners come to evidence-based conclusions about diagnosing and treating various conditions.
 Often, a developer formats a particular code along with a set of rules later applied to a specific framework and requirements.
-As a result, you get healthcare software capable of proposing and diagnosing diseases based on the input.
+You get healthcare software capable of proposing and diagnosing diseases based on the input.

 Machine Learning (ML)